Secodis/TSS-WEB/Controls/SSDLC_Security-Tests.md

 1. **Verification of Security Requirements:** The correct and complete implementation of security and security-relevant requirements and changes MUST be verified with suitable security tests.

-2. **Automated and Continuous Testing:** Where possible, security tests SHOULD be executed automatically and continuously (e.g., within CI and CD pipelines) and as early as possible within the development process (following the fail-fast principle).
+2. **Automated and Continuous Testing:** Where possible, security tests SHOULD be executed automatically and continuously (e.g. within CI and CD pipelines) and as early as possible within the development process (following the fail-fast principle).

 3. **Immediate Feedback:** Tests SHOULD fail-fast and produce immediate feedback to developers where possible.